Veteran actor-director Eddie Garcia passed away on Thursday, June 20 at 4:55 p.m. after being in a coma for 12 days. He was 90.

 Garcia suffered a neck cervical fracture while shooting a TV series for broadcast giant GMA Network on June 8 and had been in critical condition since then.

-From Makati Medical Center, Garcia’s body was brought straight to Heritage Memorial Park.
-He was immediately cremated at 11.00pm on the same day.
+He passed away at the Makati Medical Center and his body was cremated six hours later.
 According to relatives, Garcia’s wish was to be cremated right away from the death bed.

 Personal life and showbiz career